astudentinearth/darkwrite/docs/BUILDING.md

 # Building Darkwrite
-This page contains instructions on compiling Darkwrite from source code.
+This page contains instructions on compiling a production build of Darkwrite.
 ## Introduction
 To build Darkwrite, you must have npm and a Rust environment ready.
 Darkwrite uses Tauri 1.x as of writing, which supports building an installer package for Windows, a `.dmg` image for macOS, `.deb`, for Debian-based systems and `.AppImage` for all Linux distributions.
 Tauri hasn't added Flatpak support yet.
 Flatpak bundling support may be added in the future.
-A `PKGBUILD` file will be created for Arch Linux systems once Darkwrite reaches beta stage.

 # First step for all platforms
 Clone the repository and enter it.
 I strongly recommend installing Git if you haven't already.